int0thewind/Vocabulary-Flashcard/README.md

 ## Firebase Emulators

 [Firebase Emulators](https://firebase.google.com/docs/emulator-suite) must be started if not in production.
 Local emulators data is in `./firebase-emulators-data`.
-It should be loaded and exported when emulator runs.
+It should be loaded when emulator runs.

 ```
 firebase emulators:start --import=firebase-emulators-data